Posted: April 5, 2013

 Now, just eight months after being sentenced, the doctor is being released on good behavior with no other conditions.
 The incident has not been put to rest yet though, as a civil trial in the matter is scheduled to begin in September.

-The family of the victim has filed a lawsuit against Corsanti claiming his negligence was directly responsible for their daughter’s death.
+The family of the victim has filed a lawsuit against Corasanti claiming his negligence was directly responsible for their daughter’s death.
 If found liable, he could be held responsible for compensating the family for their loss in addition to a hefty amount of punitive damages as well.

-The Buffalo Personal Injury Lawyers with William Mattar Law Offices hope a decision in the civil suit will help bring a sense of closure to the family of the victim.
+The Personal Injury Lawyers with William Mattar Law Offices hope a decision in the civil suit will help bring a sense of closure to the family of the victim.